ToshalGhimire/CPP-Sandbox/README.md

 # CPP-Sandbox
 C++ Object-oriented programming and design pattern practice

-various Programs that are created using core concepts of Object-oriented programming, QT GUI Framework, Design Patters and an Original Board game
+various Programs that are created using core concepts of Object-oriented programming, QT GUI Framework, Design Patters

 Coded BY Toshal Ghimire